 Anne Jenkins, Director, England, Midlands & East at The National Lottery Heritage Fund, says: “The role of migrants arriving in Birmingham post-1945 and the important contributions that they made have played a significant role in shaping the culture and heritage of the city.
 Inclusive heritage is very important to us at The National Lottery Heritage Fund, which is why we are proud to support Sampad to showcase the important Dyche Collection through these major exhibitions and their accompanying activities.
 This will illuminate and acknowledge a lesser-known aspect of Birmingham’s heritage and broaden understanding in the wider community.”

-FROM CITY OF EMPIRE TO CITY OF DIVERSITY: A VISUAL STORY will officially launch on Thursday 29 October, from 4-5.30pm as part of Black History Month.
+FROM CITY OF EMPIRE TO CITY OF DIVERSITY: A VISUAL JOURNEY will officially launch on Thursday 29 October, from 4-5.30pm as part of Black History Month.

 The launch will be hosted by our Executive Director, Sabra Khan and will be broadcast live on Sampad’s facebook page.

 The launch will feature an online discussion with speakers providing an opportunity for audiences to find out more about the importance of this collection and how they can get involved in the project.
 The panel will include: Jim Ranrahan, Archivist; Professor Ian Grosvenor, Co-Curator and Professor of Urban Education History and Director of the Voices of War and Peace Centre at the University of Birmingham; Rita McLean, Co-Curator, Museums and Heritage Consultant and former Director of Birmingham Museums and Art Gallery (2002-14).
 The panel will also include Maryam Wahid, an award-winning photographer whose work explores her identity as a British Pakistani Muslim woman.